HanifCarroll/Customer-Table/README.md

 4. Start your server using `npm start`
 5. Navigate to app in [browser](http://localhost:3000)

+## Requirements

+#### Create an app to search and view customer data.

+The app lists results in a paginated table, and searching for terms updates the list with a new, filtered list of data.

 ## Discussion

 The app uses the following technologies: HTML, CSS, and React.